dsnair/ISLR/README.md

 ## Project Summary

-Do the labs from '[An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html)' book in Python.
+Do the labs from '[An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/index.html)' book, in Python.
 (The labs are done in R in the book.)
 The book is available for free download on the author's [website](http://www-bcf.usc.edu/~gareth/ISL/index.html) along with slides, video tutorials, and some datasets.

 ## Data